Jim Vandiver: Personal life and death

 Vandiver was divorced and had four children; Emory, Rhett, Nicole and Shannon.
 Emory is a former softball player, Rhett also drives race cars, Nicole and Shannon are practicing lawyers in Davidson, North Carolina.

 Vandiver's sister, Lillian, also raced - participating in the 1976 and 1977 Nascar DASH series.

 On June 15, 2015, Vandiver was admitted to a Charlotte hospital for chest pains.
 He died three days later at the age of 75.

+Motorsports results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)